dharmender12/Star-Formation-in-DLAs/README.md

 # Star-Formation-in-DLAs
-This is a papers codes you can see on https://doi.org/10.1051/0004-6361/202452542 in this code I developed the program which can fit the lines in the spectrum.
-And Using that we can find the emission in the Damped Lyman alpha (DLA) by using the stacking method.
+This code is based on the methods described in the paper available at https://doi.org/10.1051/0004-6361/202452542.
+I extended the original implementation by developing a program that fits spectral lines and enables the detection of emission features in Damped Lyman-Alpha (DLA) systems using spectral stacking techniques.